mvysny/beverage-buddy-vok/README.md

 The project can be imported into the IDE of your choice, with Java 8 installed, as a Gradle project.

+You will need to have the node.js installed in your OS, or alternatively you can run `./gradlew vaadinPrepareNode` to download a local copy for you.

-To compile the entire project, run `./gradlew`.
+To compile the entire project in production mode, run `./gradlew vaadinBuildFrontend build`.
 All dependencies will be downloaded automatically by Gradle.

+To prepare the project for development, run
+`./gradlew clean vaadinPrepareFrontend`.
+All dependencies will be downloaded automatically by Gradle.

 ## Running the Project

-1. Run using `./gradlew appRun`
+1. Run using `./gradlew vaadinPrepareFrontend appRun`
 2. Wait for the application to start
 3. Open [http://localhost:8080/](http://localhost:8080/) to view the application

-Gradle will download an embedded servlet container (Jetty) and will run your app in it.
-Your app will be running on [http://localhost:8080](http://localhost:8080).
+The Gretty Gradle plugin will download an embedded servlet container (Jetty) and will run your app in it.
+Your app will be running on
+[http://localhost:8080](http://localhost:8080).

 ## Dissection of project files